Green Party of Canada candidates in the 2006 Canadian federal election: Toronto Centre: Chris Tindal

 Chris Tindal (born June 3, 1981) was a candidate for Ward 27 in the 2010 Toronto municipal election.
-He was the Green Party of Canada's candidate for the House of Commons of Canada in Toronto Centre in the 2006 federal election and again in a March 17, 2008 by-election in which he placed 3rd with 13.6% of the vote, ahead of the Conservative candidate.
+He was the Green Party of Canada's candidate for the House of Commons of Canada in Toronto Centre in the 2006 federal election and again in a March 17, 2008 by-election in which he placed third with 13.6% of the vote, ahead of the Conservative candidate.

-He holds a Bachelor of Arts in Radio and Television from Ryerson University.
+Tindal holds a Bachelor of Arts in Radio and Television from Ryerson University.
 He is also a musician with two albums to his credit.

 Tindal is an interactive media producer and former vice president of the Ontario Recreational Canoeing Association, and has lived in Toronto Centre since 2000.
 He serves on the board of directors of a boys and girls residential summer camp, and is a contributor to Torontoist, a community blog.
 Tindal was the Democratic Reform Advocate for the Green Party of Canada until August 2008.

 Tindal is a coauthor of A Realistic Energy Plan for Toronto.